• Skip to primary navigation

 • Stir in cooked ground beef, chorizo, or shredded chicken to add protein, texture, and flavor.

-• For a lighter version, use low-fat sour cream and Neufchâtel cheese in place of the regular cream cheese.
+• For a lighter version, use low-fat sour cream and Neufchâtel cheese instead of regular cream cheese.

 • Add a refreshing twist with diced pineapples or mangoes, which pair well with the savory flavors and add a sweet contrast.